 Pamet Area Trails — Truro

 Bearberry Hill Trail overlooks the glacial terrain of the Pamet River valley.
-It is rated as a moderate hike due to its incline up a steep hill.
-At the top of the hill, you will be awed by spectacular views of the Atlantic Ocean, the Pamet landscape, a former boghouse from the era of commercial cranberry harvesting, and a small glacial pond.
+The hike is rated as moderate because it inclines up a steep hill.
+At the top of the hill, you're greeted by spectacular views of the Atlantic Ocean, the Pamet landscape, a former boghouse from the era of commercial cranberry harvesting, and a small glacial pond.